Keep Your NotebookLM Sources Up to Date

 Combine with source folders.
 Use source folders to group sources by how often they change.
 A "Frequently Updated" folder can remind you to check those sources more regularly than stable reference material.

 Re-import after major events.
-If a significant development happens in your research area, proactively check and sync all relevant sources rather than waiting for the next scheduled check.
+If a significant development happens in your research area, proactively check and sync all relevant Google Drive sources rather than waiting for the next scheduled check.
+For web sources, manually re-import updated pages.

 Use right-click import for replacements.
 If a source URL has changed entirely (not just updated content at the same URL), you can right-click import the new page and remove the old source manually.